Aaron-Bopp/TIM/10_Sources/History/discussionRed Summer of 1919.md

 - Part B:  What parallels do you see between the causes, [[media]] coverage, and [[government]] reactions between your Red Summer event and the Black Lives Matter [[protests]] of the past 12 months?
 What does this suggest about how much [[America|the United States]] has changed or not changed in the past century?

     The parallel is murder fueled by [[racism]] that is upheld by the state and enforced by the police.
-A full comparison between the Red Summer and 2020 is an extremely difficult one to make, involving a hundred years of [[civil rights]] activists and a hundred years of unresponsive politicians, but the question of how much we have changed is very easy to answer: not enough.
+A full comparison between the Red Summer and 2020 is an extremely difficult one to make, involving a hundred years of [[Civil Rights]] activists and a hundred years of unresponsive politicians, but the question of how much we have changed is very easy to answer: not enough.
 It has been 156 years since the Thirteenth Amendment, 102 years since the Red Summer, 67 years since the [[Civil Rights]] Act, 66 years since the Voting Rights Act, 53 years since the Fair Housing Act, and yet last summer millions of people in at least 40 countries gathered to protest police brutality. ([NBC](https://www.nbcnews.com/news/world/map-george-floyd-[[protests]]-countries-worldwide-n1228391)) All these laws were either too little, too late or both.
 The constructors of oppression were legislated faster than their deconstructors, so the effects have remained. [[BIPOC]] are still oppressed by systems that are built to protect and uphold [[white supremacy]].

 - An analysis of more than 7,750 demonstrations in 2,400 locations across the country found that 93% happened with no violence, according to [[America|the US]] Crisis Monitor, a joint effort by Princeton University and the Armed Conflict Location & Event Data Project.